 10 Items You Need to Have a Romantic Valentine’s Day Picnic

-Drop the yearly routine of testing out that up-and-coming restaurants —try something new that guarantees alone time with your date: a Valentine’s Day picnic.
+Enough of the yearly routine of testing out the up-and-coming restaurants.
+Try something different, something that guarantees quality alone time with your date: A Valentine’s Day picnic.
 You have to figure out the right spot before addressing what you need to take with you.
 Head out to your favorite sunset viewing spot on a beach, a secluded park, or a little alcove on a natural trail.
-If the weather at your location insists on staying stuck in the 30s, move the date indoors by a fireplace or somewhere with a great view.
+If the weather at your location does not favor an outdoor picnic, move the date indoors, somewhere with a great view or by a fireplace.

-Every romantic Valentine’s Day picnic needs a picnic blanket, that old wicker basket with two flaps and some disposable cutlery.
+All romantic Valentine’s Day picnic needs a picnic basket.
+The old wicker basket with two flaps and some disposable cutlery.
 Now that you’ve known the basics, you’ll need to add the Valentine’s Day special decor to spice up the meal.
 You can top off the settings with something cute and romantic, like flowers to set in the middle or a candle if it’s not windy.
 Show you put thought into planning the date by going all out with the decor

-I’d probably go with a red cabernet, since it goes best with the holidays.
-Choosing a bottle of red fits the general V-Day color scheme, but a glass of white works well with the sweet vibes of a Valentine’s Day picnic.
-As long as you don’t sip too much, wine helps to keep your mood relaxed – learn to pace, nobody likes a person who can’t pace.
-Just don’t forget to bring a corkscrew.
+I would suggest a red cabernet, it goes well with the holidays.
+Choosing to fit the general color scheme for V-Day, a glass of white also works well with the sweet vibes attached to Valentine’s Day picnic.
+As long as you don’t sip too much, wine helps to keep your mood relaxed – learn to pace, nobody likes a person that cannot pace.
+Don’t forget to bring a corkscrew.